AyanShabbir/CFTM/README.md

 Migrate Mate – Subscription Cancellation Flow
 Overview

-This project manages user profiles and subscription cancellations for Migrate Mate using Next.js, React, TailwindCSS, and Supabase.
+This project handles user profiles and subscription cancellations for Migrate Mate using Next.js, React, TailwindCSS, and Supabase.

-Originally, the project provided a Figma-designed cancellation flow and basic Supabase setup.
-We implemented and fixed several issues to make it fully functional.
+We extended the original Figma-based flow into a fully functional 3-step cancellation modal, fixed bugs, added A/B testing, and improved user experience.

-Key Changes and Improvements
+Key Features & Changes
-Profile Page Fixes
+1. Profile Page

-Correctly fetches and displays user email and subscription details from Supabase.
+Fetches and displays user email and subscription details correctly from Supabase.

-Added loading states to prevent empty fields while data is loading.
+Added loading indicators while data is being fetched.

+Handles subscription status and next payment dates dynamically.

-Cancellation Flow Updates
+2. Cancellation Flow

 Fully functional 3-step modal:

 Ask user for cancellation reason

-Show A/B offer (discount) if applicable
+Show A/B offer (50% off) if applicable

-Confirm cancellation and update subscription
-Applied cryptographically secure random variant picker (A/B testing) and persisted the variant to Supabase.
-Fixed all React hook errors and TypeScript props issues.
+Final confirmation to cancel

+Implemented cryptographically secure A/B testing:

+Variant B shows the downsell offer.

+Variant A skips the offer.

+Variant assignment persists for the user in Supabase.

+Step navigation: Back, Close, and dynamic step handling.

+Progress bar shows current step of the flow.

+Offers accept/decline actions with discount logic simulated.

-Supabase Integration
+3. Supabase Integration

-Queries for user, subscription, and cancellation records are now reliable.
+Fetch and persist user, subscription, and cancellation data.
-Implemented create/update logic for cancellations and pending cancellations.
-Ensured data persistence for all user actions.

-UX Improvements
-Added Back/Close buttons and smooth step transitions.
+Update subscription to pending cancellation if canceled.

+Store cancellation details:

+user_id, downsell_variant, reason, accepted_downsell, created_at.

-Improved error handling with console logs for easier debugging.
+Applied error handling for all API calls.

-Loading indicators show while fetching data.
+4. UX Improvements

+Smooth step transitions and modals for mobile & desktop.

+Styled offer card with discount details and action buttons.

+Loading states for actions like discount application and cancellation.

+Clear feedback to user after cancellation or offer acceptance.

-Code Quality
+5. Code Quality

-Cleaned up hooks and component structure.
-Centralized API logic for cancellation and discount handling.
+Centralized API logic for cancellation and discount.

-Added proper TypeScript types across all components.
+Fully typed with TypeScript for safety.

+Modular components for Step1, Step2, Step3 and ProgressBar.

+Improved React hooks usage to avoid common warnings/errors.

+Tech Stack

+Next.js with App Router

+React with TypeScript

+Tailwind CSS

+Supabase (Postgres + Row-Level Security)

 Setup
 Clone the repo: